 If you are manually writing the range in your formula (as opposed to selecting it with your mouse or keyboard), you may run into a #NAME? if you forget to use a colon when defining your range.
 In the example above the MIN function is using an invalid range.
 The correct range reference is

 Text not properly enclosed between double quotes

-When you work with functions which handle text you have to make sure that you are enclosing your input between double quotes.
-Otherwise, Excel will not be able to recognize it as text.
+When you work with functions that handle text you have to make sure that you are enclosing your input between double-quotes.
+Otherwise, Excel will not be able to recognize it as a text.
 In the example shown above, the LEN function is not able to return the correct result because the input should be

 "finance" and not